supertokens/supertokens-node/CONTRIBUTING.md

 ### Project Setup
 1. Fork the [supertokens-node](https://github.com/supertokens/supertokens-node) repository
-2. Clone the forked repository in your local environment
+2. Clone the forked repository in the parent directory of the previously setup `supertokens-root`
 3. `cd supertokens-node`
 4. Install the project dependencies
 `npm i -d`
+5. Run the setup hooks
+`npmrun set-up-hooks`
-5. Navigate to the `supertokens-root` repository which you have previously setup
+5. Navigate to the `supertokens-root` repository
 `cd ../supertokens-root/`
 6. Start the testing environment
 `./startTestingEnv --wait`